 A: Social determinants of health are the social and economic conditions in which people are born, live, work and play.
-Examples of social determinants of health can include, but are not limited to factors such as race, ethnicity, gender, sexual orientation and language which can all correlate to social determinants related to a person's ability to afford or access health care, access healthy food, access affordable housing, access transportation and more.
+Examples of social determinants of health can include, but are not limited to factors such as race, ethnicity, gender, sexual orientation and language which can all correlate to social determinants related to a person's ability to afford or access health care, healthy food, affordable housing, transportation and more.
 SDOH are often the underlying drivers of major health issues such as diabetes, obesity, depression and heart disease.